GoVanguard/owasp-top10-memecards/README.md

 ## Attribution
 - Card templates were made with [Crobi's](https://github.com/crobi) [rpg-cards generator on Github](https://github.com/crobi/rpg-cards)
 - All text was sourced from the awesome [OWASP Foundation](https://www.owasp.org/index.php/About_The_Open_Web_Application_Security_Project) - [OWASP Top 10 - 2017](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf)
-- Meme images are sourced from various folks (each source URL is in the JSON file) and the use of these images is consider "Fair Use".
+- Meme images are sourced from various folks (each source URL is in the JSON file) and the use of these images is considered "Fair Use".

 ## License